Table of contents

 Based on your feedback this first month, we are releasing our first patch update!

 We will continue releasing patch updates alongside feature updates to improve the experience of working with Flair for everyone.
-Don’t forget to continue sharing your feedback in the Flair board so that we can prioritize fixes and new features.
+Don’t forget to continue sharing your feedback in the Discord server so that we can prioritize fixes and new features.

 - Fixed - Graph not opening after changes in the graph were not saved.